From G-parking functions to B-parking functions

-The most interesting property on G-parking functions of a connected multigraph $G$ is the existence of bijections between the set of G-parking functions of $G$ and the set of spanning trees of $G$.
-Several such bijections have been obtained, see~\cite{che} for example.
+The most interesting property on G-parking functions is the existence of bijections from the set of spanning trees of $G$, denoted by $\sett(G)$, to $\GP(G,x_0)$.
+Several such bijections have been obtained (see~\cite{che} for example).

-Based on the relation between the set of G-parking functions and the set of spanning trees of a connected graph $G$, some new expressions for Tutte polynomial of $G$ were also obtained, see \cite{ma} and \cite{kos} for example.

-In this paper, we focus on developing a natural extension of the concept of G-parking function.
-Let $A_1, A_2, \cdots, A_k$ be any sets and let $\vee_{1\le i\le k}A_i$ denote the set of those elements belonging to exactly one set $A_i$ of them, i.e.,
+In this paper, we focus on presenting a new extension of G-parking functions.